hmy2001/MCBEClient/README.md

 # MCBEClient

-This software can connect to BDS, pmmp with offlinemode.
+This software can connect to BDS, pmmp with offline mode.

 ## How to use
 <!--